October 21, 2021 | Aprimo Blog

 Track assets and usage

-Regardless of whether you take a CDN approach or a file copy approach, you can track how content is used.
+Regardless of whether you take a public links approach or a file copy approach, you can track how content is used.

-Additionally, when using Aprimo’s CDN, you can simply write events back to your web analytics tools containing the unique identifier for an Aprimo asset that allow you to marry up data between your web analytics and Aprimo.
+Additionally, when using Aprimo Public Links, you can simply write events back to your web analytics tools containing the unique identifier for an Aprimo asset that allows you to marry up data between your web analytics and Aprimo.